-When Jana Morton makes heritage scrapbook pages, she feels like she’s giving old photos and stories new life.
+When you make heritage scrapbook pages, you give old photos and stories new life.
 Use these page ideas and look at the challenges of working with old photos as opportunities.
 Research a story, look at the details to recall your life past, consider an era and look for products that evoke a sense of the times.

 Pattie told a favorite family story.

 Pattie Knox created “Dognapped Name” to record the story of how she acquired the name Patricia (and why she wasn’t named Susan as planned!).

 “With this story in mind,” says Pattie, “I searched through my box of old family photos and was thrilled to find one of myself with my first pet, Susie the Brittany spaniel.
 In creating this particular layout, the story definitely came first, followed by locating photos to illustrate it and soft colored papers and products that would not overpower the photos.”

 Here’s the journaling, and it’s a great story: After much deliberation, Mom thought she had reached a decision.
 She was 99% sure that…should the baby she was carrying be born a girl…her name would be Susan.
 The odds changed when Dad walked in the door carrying a furry little bundle one night and announced: “Meet Susie!”

 So–the dog got the name, and on December 29, 1953 I was born Patricia Ann Tiffany.
 Ten years later another little pink bundle arrived and my sister became Susan.
 We all still crack up when we remember the day Sue, deeply seeped in teenage angst, blurted out “You didn’t even give me my own name!
 I had to wait for a dog to die!”
 Susie was a good dog and Sue is a good sister.
 Must be the name!